-If we book a cab in advance for you the cost is approx 1,750 KES (approx USD 18) per person if 2 people or more, payable with your hotel bill to the Heron, or 2,000 KES (approx USD 20) per person to the Wildebeest.
+If we book a cab in advance for you the cost is approx 1,750 KES (approx USD 18) per person if 2 people or more payable with your hotel bill to the Heron, or 2,000 KES (approx USD 19) per person to the Wildebeest.
 This is payable whether you use the taxi or not.

-Alternatively the information desks at the airport can help you with taxis, which can be hired at the front of the airport.
+Alternatively the information desks at the airport can assist with taxis which can be hired out the front of the airport.
 Do ensure your taxi is licensed and appears in reasonable working condition.
 Remember also to confirm the fare before you climb in the taxi.
-A taxi to the Heron from the airport should be approximately 1,500 KES (approx USD 15) per person; a taxi to Wildebeest will cost slightly more.
+The taxi to The Heron Portico Hotel from the airport should be approximately 1,500 KES (Approx US\$15), per person, and slightly more to Wildebeest.

 Do be aware that anyone offering to assist you with your bags at the airport will expect a tip.
 You can say no politely.
 Expected tips for assistance with bags are around 100 KES.
-It is wise to have a small amount of change readily available accommodation in a dorm at the Ashanti Lodge is included in the price.
+It is wise to have a small amount of change readily available.

-The end of the safari
+At the end of your overland safari